Influship

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Always use this first when the user gives an exact handle on a specific platform' and provides examples.
-It also tells when not to use it: 'Do not use search_creators for an exact platform+username lookup' and suggests alternatives like get_creator or lookup_profiles.
+Provides explicit usage guidance: 'Always use this first when the user gives an exact handle on a specific platform,' and states negative instructions like 'Do not use search_creators for an exact platform+username lookup.'
+It also names alternatives for other scenarios (get_creator, lookup_profiles) and gives concrete example prompts.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.